Irreligion: Historical trends

+Since 2007, there has been a sharp trend away from religion.
+From about 2007 to 2019, 43 out of 49 countries studied became less religious.

-According to political/social scientist Ronald F. Inglehart, "influential thinkers from Karl Marx to Max Weber to Émile Durkheim predicted that the spread of scientific knowledge would dispel religion throughout the world", but religion continued to prosper in most places during the 19th and 20th centuries.
-Inglehart and Pippa Norris argue faith is "more emotional than cognitive", and advance an alternative thesis termed "existential security."
+Past influential thinkers from Karl Marx to Max Weber to Émile Durkheim thought that the spread of scientific knowledge would dispel religion throughout the world.
+Industrialization also didn't cause religion to disappear.
+Political scientists Ronald Inglehart and Pippa Norris argue faith is "more emotional than cognitive", and both advance an alternative thesis termed "existential security."
 They postulate that rather than knowledge or ignorance of scientific learning, it is the weakness or vulnerability of a society that determines religiosity.
 They claim that increased poverty and chaos make religious values more important to a society, while wealth and security diminish its role.
 As need for religious support diminishes, there is less willingness to "accept its constraints, including keeping women in the kitchen and gay people in the closet".

 Prior to the 1980s

-Rates of people identifying as non-religious began rising in most societies as least as early as the turn of the 20th century.
+Rates of people identifying as non-religious began rising in most societies at least as early as the turn of the 20th century.
 In 1968, sociologist Glenn M. Vernon wrote that US census respondents who identified as "no religion" were insufficiently defined because they were defined in terms of a negative.
 He contrasted the label with the term "independent" for political affiliation, which still includes people who participate in civic activities.
 He suggested this difficulty in definition was partially due to the dilemma of defining religious activity beyond membership, attendance, or other identification with a formal religious group.
 During the 1970s, social scientists still tended to describe irreligion from a perspective that considered religion as normative for humans.
-Irreligion was described in terms of hostility, reactivity, or indifference toward religion, and or as developing from radical theologies.
+Irreligion was described in terms of hostility, reactivity, or indifference toward religion or as developing from radical theologies.